technative-academy/tfs-demos/react-challenge/react-challenge.md

 Create a folder inside `components`, call it `App`, and move the four App-related files in there:

-- `App.js`
+- `App.jsx`
 - `App.css`
 - `logo.svg`
 - `App.test.js`

-We also need to remove the reference to the `App.js` file in our main `index.js` file, we no longer need it there as we're going to add our own content instead.
+We also need to remove the reference to the `App.jsx` file in our main `index.jsx` file, we no longer need it there as we're going to add our own content instead.
 We can replace it with an empty `<div/>` element for now - we'll replace it with the real content shortly.

 If we look at our website in a browser now we should just see an empty page.
 That's fine, we'll add some content shortly!